jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Classic movies**: are good stories about real-life problems.
 A protagonist leaves their typical day, builds up courage, and rises to the occasion to overcome a newfound problem on behalf of humanity.
+Heroes, and their supporters, have the big-picture in mind, that all their actions matter.
 Antagonists, of course, fight to keep the status quo the same.

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
-Usually, both characters fight to create or control powerful tools like magic books or big bombs.
+Usually, both characters fight to create or control levers of power like magic books or big bombs.

 Mixing logical problem solving, with new ideas, gives classic stories plot twists that keep audiences glued to their seats.
 Since no one knows if the good or bad guys will win, good stories have a thick plot; people happily watch classic stories precisely _because_ they don't know what's going to happen next.